The Lonely Planet

 Tropes appearing in "The Lonely Planet":

-- An Aesop: Don't force someone into loving you; your true love will come momentarily.
+- An Aesop: Don't force someone into loving you; your true love will come in due time.

 - Call-Back: There's "not a mountain high enough, a valley low enough, or a river wide enough to keep apart a pair of pals" like Wander and Sylvia is a reference to a line from the "My Best Friend" song from "The Pet".
 It's also a really sweet indication that they mean it, that it is continuously true.